carolemieux/afl-rb/README.md

-# AFL -- Rare Branches (FairFuzz)
+# FairFuzz

-An AFL extension to target rare branches.
-AFL is written and maintained by Michal Zalewski <lcamtuf@google.com>; rare branches extension by Caroline Lemieux <clemieux@cs.berkeley.edu>.
+An AFL extension to increase code coverage by targeting rare branches.
+FairFuzz has a particular advantage on programs with highly nested structure (packet analyzers, xmllint, programs compiled with [laf-inte](https://lafintel.wordpress.com/), etc).
+AFL is written and maintained by Michal Zalewski <lcamtuf@google.com>; FairFuzz extension by Caroline Lemieux <clemieux@cs.berkeley.edu>.

 ## Summary